-Rovind transitioned to the financial counselling sector 13 years ago, initially with CatholicCare in Northern Territory.
+Rovind joined the Financial Counselling sector in 2010 initially with CatholicCare in the Northern Territory.
 His background prior to financial counselling was in finance, insurance, mortgages, business and engineering.
-He has served on boards of other not for profit charity organizations for the past 16 years and is passionate about social justice within the financial counselling framework.
-His contribution includes Reserve Bank consultation with FC's, Lenders, utility and stakeholders relationships, small to medium lend reforms, supporting students and FCs, ABC media covering mortgage stress tips and facilitating group activities.
+He has served on boards of other not for profit charity organisations for the past 16 years and is passionate about social justice within the financial counselling framework.
+His contribution includes Reserve Bank consultation with financial counsellors, stakeholder liaison with lenders and utilities, the small to medium lending reforms, supporting students and FCs, ABC media covering mortgage stress tips and facilitating group activities.

-He has worked at Salvation Army Moneycare since 2013 where he assumes financial counselling, supervision and leadership responsibilities.
+He has worked at Salvation Army Moneycare since 2013 where he assumes financial counselling supervision and leadership responsibilities.

-Graham R Smith (Membership Secretary and FCA Representative) Occupation: Financial Counsellor, Edgeworth Neighbourhood Centre
+Graham R Smith (Membership Secretary and FCA Rep)

+Occupation: Financial Counsellor, Edgeworth Neighbourhood Centre

 Graham is currently employed as a financial counsellor for the Community Management Advisory Project which is connected to Edgeworth Neighbourhood Centre in Newcastle.
-His previous employers have been Muru Mittigar Aboriginal Cultural and Education Centre in Penrith and Samaritans Foundation in Newcastle, having worked in the sector for the last fourteen years.
+His previous employers have been Muru Mittigar Aboriginal Cultural and Education Centre in Penrith and Samaritans Foundation in Newcastle, having worked in the sector since 2010.
 Graham served as FCAN Chair from 2013 to 2019 and was a member of the FCA Sector Leaders Forum and FCA Representative Council during that time.
 On re-joining the FCAN Board in 2021, he was elected to the role as the Membership Secretary, handling the accreditation all financial counsellors in NSW.
 And early in 2023, he was nominated as the FCAN representative to the FCA Representative Council.